 For example, my email address is johnc@dr7media.com.
 The domain is the “dr7media.com” portion.

-There are two very important methods used as of 2022 to verify the authenticity of an email being sent, SPF and DKIM.
+There are three very important methods used to verify the authenticity of an email being sent, SPF, DKIM and DMARC.
+The first two, SPF and DKIM are absolutely essential.
+DMARC is important, as well, but isn’t as frequently configured.

 Your website host may or may not have this configured.
 Some providers may take care of in the background, sometimes you must configure this, and if you are going to have multiple points in which email is sent on behalf of your domain, those points MUST be configured.